dandi/dandi-hub/contributing.md

   however first thing to try is just run install.sh a few times sometimes it can fix itself.

-Ive needed to add an "All traffic" override to the Security Group for the VPC
+~Ive needed to add an "All traffic" override to the Security Group for the VPC~ ruled out.

 Manually change route53 record to the proxy